protontypes/open-sustainable-technology/README.md

 - [CleF](https://github.com/coecms/clef) - Searches the Earth System Grid Federation datasets stored at the Australian National Computational Infrastructure, both data published on the NCI ESGF node as well as files that are locally replicated from other ESGF nodes.
 - [Intake-esm](https://github.com/intake/intake-esm) - An intake plugin for parsing an Earth System Model catalog and loading assets into xarray datasets.
 - [GHCNData.jl](https://github.com/willtebbutt/GHCNData.jl) - Helps access the Global Historical Climatological Network's daily data.
+- [get-station-data](https://github.com/scotthosking/get-station-data) - A set of Python tools to make it easier to extract weather station data (e.g., temperature, precipitation) from the Global Historical Climatology Network Daily.

 ### Climate Data Processing and Analysis
 - [Iris](https://github.com/SciTools/iris) - A powerful, format-agnostic, community-driven Python package for analyzing and visualizing Earth science data.